 If you find yourself concerned about the uncertainty of the future, you’re not alone.
 But there’s an open secret that may surprise you: the future has always been uncertain.
-And for that reason, it’s wise to give yourself contingency plans.
+One way you can tame uncertainty is by creating a contingency plan.

-Before the coronavirus pandemic, you may have felt like you knew what was ahead.
+Before the coronavirus pandemic, you may have felt like you knew what to expect on the path in front of you.
 Certainly there are flashes of the future you can predict or envision, but much of what happens is out of your control.
 If nothing else, the pandemic has made that truth more clear.
 And it leaves you with a choice to make about how you approach planning for the future: should you make plans or not?

 Consider your options

-If you have a career you really love and want to stay in it, consider ways you can be more flexible.
-Maybe it’s weighing the implications of being in a long lease versus a shorter one.
+As you ponder the uncertain future ahead of you, consider a few options that would make you happy.
+If you have a career you really love and want to stay in it, maybe it’s time to think about what could give you more flexibility.
+Maybe it’s weighing the implications of being in a long lease versus a short one.
 Or how you can make your services more inclusive to attract a wider audience.
-What language or languages should you consider learning?
+What language or languages might help you reach more people with your message?
 Moreover, how much of this can you do without diluting your impact?

 These can all be classified as contingency plans.
 And they can be your best friend when you’re facing uncertainty.

 Because options can give you certainty

 Contingency planning gives you more than one way to reach your goals or desired outcome.
 A contingency plan doesn’t necessarily mean you’re giving up on your goal or that your pursuit diverges from the direction you intend, but it can mean that you’ve given thought to the impact of things outside your control.
 And you’ve given yourself some options that will produce the outcomes you desire.
 Or even an outcome better than the one you envisioned.